10 Steps on How to Plan a Road Trip! Ultimate Guide!

 The first step of your general road trip planning is to select a few route options that will get your group to all of the places you intend to spend time visiting on your trip.

-For example, if you’re idea of fun is to travel from Southern California to Savannah, GA, for its monster St. Patricks Day celebration, you may select Interstate 10, 20, 40, or a combination of them and others.
+For example, if you'd like to travel from Southern California to Savannah, GA, for its monster St. Patrick's Day celebration, you may select Interstate 10, 20, 40, or a combination of them.

 Your final decision will come after narrowing down your possible routes to your primary and alternate routes.
-That filtering down will depend on the goals and constraints of your road trip.
+The filtering down will depend on your road trip's goals and constraints.

-Are you pressed for time so want to take the quickest route possible?
-Are you trying to conserve money, so you’ll plan your trip according to gas prices?
-Maybe there are specific sites you want to see along the way that dictates your travel choices.
+Are you pressed for time and want to take the quickest route possible?
+Are you trying to conserve money so you'll plan your trip according to gas prices?
+Maybe there are specific sites you want to see along the way that dictate your travel choices.

 Weather